bigcommerce/dev-docs/docs/api-docs/catalog/price-list-overview.md

 - `PriceRecordBatch`: A way to update several `Price Records` in a `Price List` at once.
 Using this bulk upsert endpoint, you can upsert up to 1000 Price Records in a single API call.

 - `Currency`:  A `Price List` can contain records for multiple currencies.
-At this time, *only price records that match the store's default currency will be used to determine storefront and in-cart prices.* Although BigCommerce supports a storefront currency selection, this is not currently integrated with Price Lists and will merely convert prices from the store's default currency for display convenience.
+At this time, *only price records that match the store's default currency will be used to determine storefront and in-cart prices.* Although BigCommerce supports a storefront currency selection, Multi-Currency storefronts are not currently integrated with Price Lists and will merely convert prices from the store's default currency for display convenience.

 <!--
 title: "Example Price List"